A Unified Dissertation on Bearing Rigidity Theory: Introduction

 \subsection{Distance vs. Bearing Rigidity}

-Within the multi-device systems context, rigidity properties for a given framework deal with agent interactions, according to the available sensing measurements.\footnote{In accordance with the literature on rigidity theory, in the rest of the paper we assume to deal with homogeneous multi-agent systems whose elements are characterized by the same sensing capabilities.} From this perspective, the literature differentiates between \textit{distance rigidity} and \textit{bearing rigidity}.
-When the agents are able to gather only range measurements, distance constraints can be imposed to preserve the formation distance rigidity.
-On the other hand, many robotic applications employ direction or bearing-based sensors to achieve coordinated tasks, leading to the extension of the rigidity theory to the study of bearing-constrained frameworks.
+Within the multi-agent systems context, rigidity properties for a given framework deal with agent interactions, either through the available sensing measurements and/or through a common objective function.
+From this perspective, the literature differentiates between \textit{distance rigidity} and \textit{bearing rigidity}.
+These two branches of rigidity theory in multi-agent systems arose due to the interdependence between the available sensing capabilities in a multi-agent system, and the team objective they are trying to solve.
+For example, target formations specified using inter-agent distances lead to distributed controllers that require agents to gather relative position measurements~\cite{krick2009stabilisation}.
+Here, distance rigidity theory emerges in the convergence analysis of these systems.
+On the other hand, many robotic applications employ direction or bearing-based sensors to achieve coordinated tasks.
+This motivates a need for objective functions defining formations using inter-agent bearings, and consequently an extension of rigidity theory to the study of bearing-constrained frameworks~\cite{zhao2019bearing}.

 The principal notions about distance rigidity are illustrated in~\cite{cai2015adaptive,eren2002framework, hendrickx2007directed, baillieul2007combinatorial, krick2009stabilisation, zhu2009stiffness, wu2010rigidity, williams2014evaluating, zelazo2015decentralized}.
 These works explain how distance constraints for a framework can be summarized into a properly defined matrix whose rank determines the rigidity properties of the system analogously to the case of frameworks embedded in $\mathbb{R}^d$.
-In such a context, it turns out to be useful to consider the given multi-agent system as a bar-and-joint structure where the agents are represented as particle points (joints) in $\mathbb{R}^d$, $d\geq 2$, and the pairs of interacting devices can be thought as being joined by bars whose lengths enforce the inter-agent distance constraints.
+In such a context, it turns out to be useful to consider the given multi-agent system as a bar-and-joint structure where the agents are modeled as particles (joints) in $\mathbb{R}^d$, and the pairs of interacting devices can be thought as being joined by bars whose lengths enforce the inter-agent distance constraints.